jumper149/blucontrol/README.md

 ### Cabal

-Make sure to have dependencies that are not managed by cabal installed.
+Make sure to install dependencies that are not managed by cabal.
 - libx11-dev
 - libxrandr-dev